Skip to main content

 What Participants See

-1. Instruction banner: Command displayed above the canvas (e.g., "Drag the red circle to slot 1")
+1. Instruction banner: The current trial's instruction text displayed above the canvas (e.g., "Touch the red circle.")

 How Participants Interact